1jdsteele/twill-qr-landing/dailyDiary.md

 The page looked and acted as Leon wanted.
 I published the page and talked to Leon to look at it, obtained approval.

 Now that the main aspect of this project is done I have several "soft" things to do: update this repo with the code I made today, make a list of details to ask Leon about, look into connecting the QR code to the page, and think about other pages that Leon might want work on as stretch goals for this sprint.

+## April 13, 2022

+Started the day deleting yagni code and commenting specifics for client's blog landing page.

+Had meeting with client to discuss specifics: pagination number, links opening in new tab, qr compatibility and who will do it, how he can change picture links on landing page, alignment issues, and stretch goals.
+For stretch goal, client wants a video gallery, single column.